 Cuba is a lot more expensive than most developing countries.
 Be prepared to pay as much for food and services, as you would in any western ‘developed’ country.
 This is due to a unique set of circumstances that are found in Cuba.
 These include: complex monetary rules such as the artificially fixed rate for the local CUP currency; restrictions on private businesses which stifle productivity and make the country reliant on imports, and a 60 year strong trade embargo imposed on Cuba by the United States.
 The result is that most visitors find Cuba more expensive than they anticipated.

 How much you take along with you on the tour is obviously a personal matter.
 If you intend to purchase many souvenirs in Cuba, or if you enjoy spending it up on a big night out, we would recommend that you take a bit more than the estimated amounts below.
-In total as an estimate, where no meals or activities are included, you need to allow about 35 to 60EUR per day for expenses for the tour not including local payment and souvenirs.
+In total as an estimate, where no meals or activities are included, you need to allow about 80-100USD per day for expenses.

 - View our recommendations on How to access your money in Cuba.
 (Foreign currencies currently accepted in Cuba)